 Swallowing past the lump in his throat and the tightness of his bladder, Eldri managed to nod with what he hoped was an appropriate enthusiasm, but he did not miss Cruba’s rolling eyes, and he heard her mutter something in her own language.
 He might not know what the words meant, but he understood the tone.
 She thought he was weak, not worthy of the risks she was taking for him, and Eldri was not certain that she was wrong.

 A massive shape swooped low over the waypost, rattling the stones in their settings, and every torch in the place went out like candles snuffed by a hurricane.
-An inhuman screech echoed through the night, and then a thunderous sound that had nothing to do with the storm clapped across the world, staggered Edlri to his hands and knees, and left him retching.
+An inhuman screech echoed through the night, and then a thunderous sound that had nothing to do with the storm clapped across the world; it staggered Edlri to his hands and knees and left him retching.
 Cruba, he noted, was also on the cold stone floor, her breath coming faster, but her eyes were fixed up at the top of the shaft leading to the outside world, and she was glaring.

 “Bloody dragons,” she told him.
 “They may fight against your gods, but they are no allies of free men.”